 Students are admitted into the Traditional BSN program one time annually in the summer semester.
 Admission to the Accelerated BSN program occurs once in the fall for the Oxford program and once in the spring for the Jackson program.

 Yes, all applicants are required to submit all ACT scores, with a minimum score of 21.
 (Freshman Early-Entry applicants must have a minimum ACT score of 24.)
 Residual ACT scores are accepted.
 For more information about this, please contact the Office of Student Records and Registrar.
+Scores on transcripts are considered unofficial and will not be accepted.

 No, all students admitted into the Traditional and Accelerated BSN programs are done so on a full-time status.